MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

 As as admin, you can uninstall the Sales app for Outlook using the Microsoft 365 admin center or PowerShell.

-For the Sales app app in Teams, you can either remove the remove the group policy assignment or block the app if your sellers no longer need it.
+For the Sales app in Teams, you can either remove the remove the group policy assignment or block the app if your sellers no longer need it.

 ### Uninstall Sales app Outlook add-in using Microsoft 365 admin center